United Airlines Lowers The Bar, Then Easily Hops Over It

 Where do I stand on United Airlines stock?

-To assess whether UAL may be worth a buy after a few months of under-performance, I believe one must separate the short-term and the long-term challenges faced by the company in 3Q17.
+To assess whether UAL may be worth a buy after a few months of underperformance, I believe one must separate the short-term and the long-term challenges faced by the company in 3Q17.

 Clearly, the September catastrophes caused major disruptions to air travel.
 Aside from speculation about the long-term impact of global climate change, I view these events largely as non-recurrent.
 Absent the thousands of flights cancelled due to severe weather in southeast Texas, Florida and the Caribbean, I estimate that United's EPS would have been higher by 40 cents.
 These extra 40 cents would close about half the gap between EPS of $2.22 delivered in 3Q17 and the $3.00 that the Street expected to see about two to three months ago.
 I also would add to the short-term drag some extra fuel expenses, which will naturally fluctuate from quarter to quarter.

 In my view, the remaining difference can be attributed to longer-term, secular challenges that could impact United's ability to grow its bottom line more meaningfully in the future.
-Among these issues is the threat from ultra-low cost carriers, which United's management identified as a -1% headwind to 3Q17 revenues back in September.
-The competitive landscape in the airline industry is unlikely to improve any time soon, until or unless another round of consolidation takes place in the more distant future.UAL PE Ratio (Forward) data by YCharts
+Among these issues is the threat from ultra-low-cost carriers, which United's management identified as a -1% headwind to 3Q17 revenues back in September.
+The competitive landscape in the airline industry is unlikely to improve anytime soon, until or unless another round of consolidation takes place in the more distant future.UAL PE Ratio (Forward) data by YCharts

 |Company/Ticker